 NECA meets this commitment through numerous programs designed to help members take advantage of technological innovations, meet the challenges of a changing economy, secure fair representation in legislative and regulatory processes, avail themselves of training and highly skilled employees, and market and deliver the best possible services to customers.
 Our slate of member services is constantly evolving and expanding.
 You will find in these pages some basic information on what NECA does to help members grow and prosper.
 You may obtain additional information from you local NECA Chapter office.
 And, you can always find up-to-date information on our website at the National NECA Website

 How can Electrical Contractors Avail Themselves of NECA Services?

-Electrical contractors affiliate with NECA's National organization and gain access to its member services and programs through membership in their local NECA Chapter, as long as an electrical contracting company is a member of NECA's National organization.
-There is a NECA chapter representing each major trading area in the nation, and each Chapter serves as the multiemployer bargaining agent with its corresponding local union(s) of the International Brotherhood of Electrical Workers (IBEW).
+Electrical contractors affiliated with NECA's National organization gain access to its member services and programs through membership in their local NECA Chapter.
+There is a NECA Chapter representing each major trading area in the nation, and each Chapter serves as the multi-employer bargaining agent with its corresponding local union(s) of the International Brotherhood of Electrical Workers (IBEW).

 NECA Chapters operate autonomously, elect their own officers, set their own dues and service charges, and determine their own priorities.
 Each Chapter operates its own local programs and provides services for its own members in addition to the services provided by National NECA.